Human Papillomavirus (HPV) Vaccination for Adults

 Additionally, clinical trials and studies have primarily focused on the vaccine’s efficacy and safety in younger populations.

-Pregnant women should also postpone vaccination until after pregnancy.
+Pregnant women should postpone vaccination until after pregnancy.

-Before receiving the HPV vaccine, discuss your medical history with your doctor.
-Some possible areas of discussion include:
+Before receiving the HPV vaccine, discuss the following with your doctor:

 • Allergies.
 Any history of severe allergic reactions, especially to a previous dose of the HPV vaccine or any of its components